top of page

 Stem Cell Therapy

-Ascend Pain offers regenerative stem cell injections.
 Stem cell therapy is a cutting-edge treatment that is used to help accelerate the healing of damaged tissue.

-One of the most common indications for stem cell therapy is for the treatment of joint osteoarthritis.
-Osteoarthritis is inflammation of the bone due to the deterioration of cartilage.
-Cartilage allows your bones to glide along one another allowing for smooth and painless joint motion.
+One of the most common indications for stem cell therapy is for the treatment of osteoarthritis (OA).
+OA is inflammation of the bone due to the deterioration of cartilage.
+Cartilage allows your bones to glide along one another allowing for smooth motion.
 In advanced osteoarthritis, the cartilage can wear thin and eventually progress to being bone on bone.
 This can be painful and lead to significant limitations in activity levels.
+Stem cell therapy is an option available to target these areas.

-Stem cell therapy is an option available to target these areas to promote the creation of new cartilage cells.
 This therapy has been used to treat conditions like joint arthritis, ligament sprains, bursitis, degenerative discs tendonitis and much more.
 Consult with your pain physician to see if you are a candidate.

 Old man visiting young male doctor in hair transplantation conce.jpg